Taugeshtu/so-sorcery/README.md

 - [ ] Add a list of agents to system environment for PA
 - [ ] Make completed work auto-disappears? (at least for Tool ops?)
 (I do like being able to see what's going on... provide an event log?)
 Maybe it becomes omitted?
 - [ ] Settings: custom additional ignore
-- [ ] Auto-focusing the input field whenever Sorcery editor is activated
 - [ ] A way to navigate focus from files search to results
 - [ ] Folders on top in files tree
-- [ ] When files are added/removed, we need to be aware of this...
-Also maybe pull the list of availabe files up a level, it's more workspace-global than per-context anyway
 - [ ] Searched, added item - search didn't clear, BUT filter did drop.
 Hmmm...
 Dunno which should happen, but not that
 - [ ] What if you already have a file "Session_{X}.sorcery"?
         - I think we can half-solve it by auto-renaming our sorceries.
 First after two items in the workspace, just take items, send them over to small model; then do that again 5-7 items in?..